-However, with fraud getting multi-dimensional and more sophisticated by the day, banks are in a greater need to go beyond their conventional control systems, and invest on advanced analytics platforms to achieve a more robust fraud defense system.
+However, with fraud getting multi-dimensional and more sophisticated by the day, banks are in a greater need to go beyond their conventional control systems, and invest in advanced analytics platforms to achieve a more robust fraud defense system.

 In case of highly sophisticated phishing fraud, individuals may not even be aware that they are a victim.
-Not all customers clearly understand the policies and procedures of their banks, and hence, are highly vulnerable to attacks of fraud like phishing, where emails disguised to look legitimate ask clients for confidential and highly sensitive information.
+Not all customers clearly understand the policies and procedures of their banks and hence are highly vulnerable to attacks of fraud like phishing, where emails disguised to look legitimate ask clients for confidential and highly sensitive information.

 Fraud Analytics 101

 For example, a credit card may be blocked by the financial institute due to suspicious transactions.
 If a credit is usually used for small purchases and one day used for a large purchase at an unusually distant geographical location, the card may be instantly blocked or the cardholder may receive a call from the bank’s representative to reconfirm if it was a legitimate transaction.

 With the huge explosion of data availability, it has become impossible to effectively utilize or analyze data without leveraging intelligent automated systems like Machine Learning or Artificial Intelligence.

-For certain, all banks have their own internal Control Teams, who manually look at every transaction that takes place making it unsustainable for the long-run.
+For certain, all banks have their own internal Control Teams, who manually look at every transaction that takes place—making it unsustainable in the long run.
 At the rate data is growing, financial institutions require stronger systems which flag fraudulent activities automatically, and run predictive analytics on historical data points to predict possible scenarios of attempts of fraud that may arise in the future.

 Just recently, the National Payments Corporation of India (NPCI) announced that a security breach has put around 641 customers at risk of fraudulent activities on their debit cards.
-This can happen to any organization, not only the Financial sector but both debit and credit card details can also be breached from almost any industry.
+This can happen to any organization, not only the financial sector.
+Both debit and credit card details can be breached from almost any industry.

-Apart from fighting fraud, Artificial Intelligence (AI) can reproduce other direct benefits to financial institutions in the areas of credit analysis, product designs, financial planning, etc. Considering the data volume and complexities banks deal with, it would be more than right to move from a conventional system to some advanced form of Artificial Intelligence to turn data into valuable customer insights and create personalized plan for every client to stay competitive.
+Apart from fighting fraud, Artificial Intelligence (AI) can reproduce other direct benefits to financial institutions in the areas of credit analysis, product designs, financial planning, etc. Considering the data volume and complexities banks deal with, it would be more than right to move from a conventional system to some advanced form of Artificial Intelligence to turn data into valuable customer insights and create personalized plans for every client to stay competitive.